-The City received an order and final judgment by the Superior Court of Fulton County, Georgia on October 18, 2018 confirming and validating the Series 2018C Bonds and the security therefor.
+The City expects the entry of a final judgment by the Superior Court of Fulton County, Georgia on or about October 18, 2018 confirming and validating the Series 2018C Bonds and the security therefor.
 Under State law, the judgment of validation is final and conclusive with respect to the validity of the Series 2018C Bonds and the security therefor, and is not subject to collateral attack from other parties.